 In this gearupwindows article, we will guide you through replacing the default Shut Down action in the Shut Down Windows dialog using both methods.

-How to Change or Replace Default Action of Shut Down Dialog (Alt+F4) in Windows 11 using Registry Editor?
+How to Change or Replace the Default Action of the Shut Down Dialog (Alt+F4) in Windows 11 using Registry Editor?

-Gentle Reminder: Unknowingly changing registry values may make your Windows PC non-operational; hence we recommend taking full back of registry and also creating a system restore point.
+Gentle Reminder: Unknowingly changing registry values may make your Windows PC non-operational; hence, we recommend taking a full backup of the registry and also creating a system restore point.
 If something goes wrong, you can revert your PC to its previous working state.

 To change or replace the default action in the Shut Down Windows (Alt+F4), use the following steps:-